How to analyze landing pages: the four signals beyond bounce rate

 A landing page is a page where visitors arrive cold.
 They clicked an ad, a search result, a social share, a newsletter link.
 They did not navigate from elsewhere on your site.
 The job of the page is to deliver one piece of value (a definition, a comparison, a price, a download, a signup) and then either send the visitor toward a goal or let them leave satisfied.

 Bounce rate counts single-pageview sessions as a percentage of total sessions.
-The standard definition does not look at how long the visitor stayed, how far they scrolled, whether they clicked any element, or whether they completed a goal that happened without a navigation.
-A landing page is the page type where all of those things matter and the metric collapses them into one binary signal.
+That is all it counts.
+It does not care how long the visitor stayed.
+It does not care how far they scrolled.
+It does not care whether they clicked anything or hit a goal without ever leaving the page.
+A landing page is exactly the page where all of that matters.
+And bounce rate flattens it into one yes-or-no.

-There are at least four scenarios that all show up as a "bounce" on a typical analytics dashboard:
+Here are four things that all show up as a "bounce" on a typical dashboard:

 1. The visitor read every word, scrolled to the bottom, copied a quote, took the next step off-site (called your sales team, opened your install command in a terminal, told their colleague).